-News, Acadian Care – Mandeville, Acadian Care – Hammond, Acadian Care – New Orleans, Acadian Care – Slidell, Access Health Louisiana Primary Care at Pythian, Belle Chasse C.H.C, Kenner C.H.C, South Broad C.H.C, St. Bernard C.H.C, St. Charles – Norco C.H.C, St. Charles – Luling C.H.C, St. Tammany – Slidell C.H.C, Tangipahoa C.H.C, Woodworth C.H.C, Washington C.H.C
+News, Acadian Care – Mandeville, Acadian Care – Hammond, Acadian Care – New Orleans, Acadian Care – Slidell, Belle Chasse C.H.C, Kenner C.H.C, South Broad C.H.C, St. Bernard C.H.C, St. Charles – Norco C.H.C, St. Charles – Luling C.H.C, St. Tammany – Slidell C.H.C, Tangipahoa C.H.C, Woodworth C.H.C, Washington C.H.C

 Access Health Louisiana’s COVID-19 Task Force Important Resources:

 State and local agencies are working around the clock to implement programs to help everyone impacted by the COVID-19 pandemic.
 Access Health Louisiana is reaching out to agencies in all of our service areas to compile a list of resources to help our patients.
 This information will be updated daily as information comes available.